AriYJ/Code2seqObfuscated/README.md

 + Customized script for submission data: interactive_prediction.py (code2seq)
 + Code to get most similar pairs of methods and evaluate accuracy: similarity_accuracy.py

-# Raw Data From Experiments
+# Output From Experiments
-All raw data from experiments (we conducted no user studies) can be found in the 'Raw_Data_From_Experiments' directory.
+All output from experiments (we conducted no user studies) can be found in the 'Raw\_Data\_From\_Experiments' and 'Final\_Output' directory.
 All files are listed below.
 + CSV Output from evaluating the submission data with the original java-small model:
 + CSV Output from evaluating the submission data with the obfuscated model:
-+ CSV output of most similar pairs of methods with the original java-small model: nonobfuscated_final_output.csv
++ CSV output of most similar pairs of methods with the original java-small model: nonobfuscated\_final\_output.csv
-+ CSV output of most similar pairs of methods with the obfuscated model: obfuscated_13epoch_final_output.csv
++ CSV output of most similar pairs of methods with the obfuscated model: obfuscated\_13epoch\_final_output.csv
 + Two accuracy score outputs are at the end of similarity_accuracy.pdf

+# Training and Testing datasets
+`Dataset` directory contains the datasets used for training the code2seq models and testing them:
++ ASE_test_dataset.tar.gz contains 105 submissions from ASE Fall-2020 (Testing dataset)
++ java-small.tar.gz is the dataset used for training the original code2seq model.
++ java-small-obfuscated.tar.gz is the dataset used for training the obfuscated code2seq model.

+# Models
+Both original and obfuscated code2seq models used in the study are located insode the `Model` directory.

+# How To Run This Project
++ After you get the CSV file from evaluating the submission data, replace the input filename in similarity\_accuracy.py, set the desired output filename, and run similarity_accuracy.py.
+The accuracy score will get printed.
 + <MORE INFO NEEDED>

 # Relevant Sources: